CodeRunner5235/Opencore-Steam-Deck/README.md

 1. Not everything works.
 Many devices do not have support.
 This is more of a "Look what I can do!" thing as of right now.

 2. THIS CAN EASILY WIPE YOUR STEAMOS INSTALL IF YOU ARE NOT CAREFUL.
-Part of the macOS install is FORMATING a storage device OF YOUR CHOOSING.
+Part of the macOS install is FORMATTING a storage device OF YOUR CHOOSING.
 IF YOU CHOOSE THE INTERNAL STORAGE OF THE STEAM DECK, IT WILL BE WIPED.

-3. With #2 being said, you can, infact, dual boot macOS and steamOS or windows on the same drive with some elbow grease.
+3. With #2 being said, you can, in fact, dual boot macOS and steamOS or windows on the same drive with some elbow grease.

 4. I did not make any of the software used.
 I simply helped get macOS booting with some other devs and people interested.
 It was a team effort.

-5. Stuff will be fix or not depending on if someone takes interest and adds support.
+5. Stuff will be fixed or not depending on if someone takes interest and adds support.
 PLEASE dont ask when stuff with be supported, I dont know.

 6. PLEASE DO NOT FLOOD THE HACKINTOSH SERVERS FOR SUPPORT REQUESTS.
 Whether it be discord or others.
 These are niche devices that barely run macOS.
 For the love of all thats good and holy, dont pester the volunteers that help others with this meme of a computer.
-If you must ask, come here to and ask IN THE DESCUSSIONS.
+If you must ask, come here to and ask IN THE DISCUSSIONS.

 **Getting Started**

-Firstly, you need to unerstand how to run macOS on any other PC.
+Firstly, you need to understand how to run macOS on any other PC.
 Go to the [Dortania OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/) and familiarize yourself with it.
 This is what we will be using.

 For the most part, you will follow the steps in the opencore guide, so make sure that you read and understand it.